Hello everyone! Sorry that it’s been so many weeks since I last wrote a post! To be honest, I’ve been a little unmotivated recently.

 To help the liver with its detoxification process, you should also avoid sugar, refined carbohydrates and alcohol.

 6) Spend 15 minutes in the sun every day.
 It does depend on the person and location but generally 15 minutes is long enough to get adequate vitamin D and not long enough to get sunburnt.
 Vitamin D deficiency is very common and associated with many health problems.
 It is also common in pregnant women.
 Low levels have been linked to the development of many physical and mental illnesses.
 A newborn baby’s vitamin D levels are the same as that of its mother.
 It is one of the few vitamins that is only found in low amounts of food, so the best way of getting it is straight from the sun.

 7) Get to a healthy weight.
 This is the weight your body naturally comes to when you are eating healthy food and are regularly, physically active.
-When trying to fall pregnant, it is not the time to be dieting.
-Your body needs all the nutrients it can get, so I do not recommend you be in a calorie deficit at this time.

 8) Get adequate sleep.
 A lack of sleep affects your reproductive organs and hormones.
 In my research, I keep coming across how important sleep is for fertility.
 It is absolutely essential to prioritise sleep if you want your body to be functioning at its peak!

 9) Move your body daily.
 As I’m always saying, your body was designed to move regularly: to stand, to walk, to carry things, to pull things, to push things.
 If you are not doing some form of movement for 30 minutes (at the very least) each day, your body is not going to be ‘normal’.
 Some people, such as mothers to young children, teachers and nurses, naturally lead very active lives.
 People who sit down for eight hours a day at work need to be intentional with finding ways to get active every day.